Protecting Your Cargo in Transit

 • If there is a question or problem, will you have access to the insurance carrier directly?

-• What is the claim filing process?
-Do the carrier’s claim professionals have the resources to efficiently resolve your claim?
+• What is the claim-filing process?
+Do the carrier’s Claim professionals have the resources to efficiently resolve your claim?

-Receiving Cargo
+Receiving cargo

 When cargo arrives at your facility, carefully inspect the intermodal container as well as the product as it is being unloaded, and document any conditions of damage or wetting that you notice.
 Upon arrival, check the container for signs of recent damage, holes and freshly dented areas, as these are indications that cargo inside could be adversely affected.
 If your cargo is susceptible to breakage, it can be helpful to open and examine several packages at various stages during the course of unloading from the container.